-2021 Old King's Highway achieved National Scenic Byway Status.
-This designation makes it one of only four in Massachusetts!
+Chamber's nomination for Old King's Highway OK'd for National Scenic Byway Status, one of only four in Massachusetts!

 2021 Northcross named Mercy Otis Warren Cape Cod Woman of the Year

 2021 Northcross retires after 24 years and Paul Niedzwiecki, former executive of the Cape Cod Commission, takes the helm as CEO on 7/1/2021.